KASPER (Kentucky All Schedule Prescription Electronic Reporting)

-- An investigative tool for law enforcement.
+- An investigative tool for law enforcement and regulatory agencies.

 KASPER is not intended to:

-- Prevent people from obtaining needed drugs.
+- Prevent people from obtaining needed medications.

 Who can obtain a KASPER report?

-- Law enforcement officers for a bona fide drug-related investigation,
+- Law enforcement officers for a bona fide drug-related investigation.

-- Commonwealth's attorneys and assistant Commonwealth's attorneys, county attorneys and assistant county attorneys,
+- Commonwealth's attorneys and assistant Commonwealth's attorneys, county attorneys and assistant county attorneys.

-- Licensure boards for an investigation of a licensee,
+- Licensure boards for an investigation of a licensee.

-- Medicaid for utilization review on a recipient,
+- Medicaid for utilization review on a recipient.

-- A grand jury by subpoena, and
+- A grand jury by subpoena.

 - A judge or probation or parole officer administering a drug diversion or probation program.